ButterCream Cheese Frosting: a Stable and Thick Buttercream

 Cream cheese buttercream can be a cake decorator’s nightmare.
 Most I tried were frustratingly loose and runny; they never frosted smoothly and would squeeze out between cake layers during assembly.
 Twenty-two rounds of testing, and 4 months later, I came up with this cream cheese frosting recipe for layer cakes.

 My cream cheese buttercream is thick, creamy, and tangy.
-Adding both meringue powder and milk powder helps stabilize the extra water in the cream cheese.
+Adding meringue powder and milk powder helps stabilize the extra water in the cream cheese.
 This stable frosting supports the weight of multiple cake layers, frosts super smooth, and pipes intricate designs.

 1. Lucerne;